jdlph/Path4GMNS/README.md

 2. constructing shortest paths for all individual agents,
 3. performing path-based User-Equilibrium (UE) traffic assignment,
 4. evaluating multimodal accessibility and equity,
-5. synthesize zones and demand for a given network.
+5. synthesize zones and Origin-Destination (OD) demand for a given network.

 Path4GMNS also serves as an API to the C++-based [DTALite](https://github.com/jdlph/DTALite) to conduct various multimodal traffic assignments including,
    * Link-based UE,
    * Path-based UE,
    * UE + Dynamic Traffic Assignment (DTA),
-   * Origin-Destination Matrix Estimation (ODME).
+   * OD Matrix Estimation (ODME).

 ## Installation
 Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.8.5/), and can be installed using